Ealanisln/Ealanisln/README.md

 👋 Hi, I'm Ealanisln, a web developer passionate about creating impactful and dynamic experiences on the web.
-My current focus is on React and NodeJS, and I'm always looking to improve my skills and expand my knowledge.
+My current focus is on React, Next.js, and NodeJS, and I'm always looking to improve my skills and expand my knowledge.

-👨🏽‍💻 I love collaborating on projects that challenge me to learn and grow.
-If you have a project based on JavaScript - React and are looking for a team player to join in, I'd love to hear from you!
+👨🏽‍💻 I have experience working with Supabase, a powerful open-source alternative to Firebase.
+I love collaborating on projects that challenge me to learn and grow, especially in the realm of web development.

 📫 You can reach me at ealanisln@me.com or visit my website at www.alanis.dev to learn more about me and my work.
 Let's build something amazing together!